cosmicexplorer/helm-rg/README.md

     - arguable whether that's really necessary for a 90% implementation
 - allow (elisp)? regex searching of search results, including file names
     - use [`helm-swoop`](https://github.com/ShingoFukuyama/helm-swoop)?
-- make a keybinding for a separate action that opens in a new window, instead of having to press <kbd>C-u</kbd> at the start of the search

 # License